Find Affordable College Courses

 About 33% of the students majoring in history at the school are women while 67% are male.

-Franklin Pierce University landed the #7 spot in the 2023 rankings for the most popular bachelor’s degree history programs.
+Franklin Pierce University came in at #7 in this year’s edition of the Most Popular History Bachelor’s Degree Schools in New Hampshire ranking.
 Franklin Pierce is a small private not-for-profit school located in the rural area of Rindge.

 Of the 6 students majoring in history at Franklin Pierce, 50% are male and 50% are female.

-With a ranking of #9, Plymouth State University did quite well on this year’s most popular schools for history students working on their bachelor’s degree.
+Plymouth State University landed the #9 spot in the 2023 rankings for the most popular bachelor’s degree history programs.
 Plymouth State is a small public school located in the remote town of Plymouth.

 About 40% of the students majoring in history at the school are women while 60% are male.